 Are you looking for the ultimate 5 days in London itinerary?

-I am totally and absolutely smitten with Great Britain’s capital city.
+I am totally smitten with Great Britain’s capital city.
 My time there is so extraordinary I want to share my tips with you, so yours will be as well!

 Planning your trip to London last minute?